johnjosephhorton/johnjosephhorton.github.io/research.md

    Assistant Professor of Information Systems, Stern School of Business, New York University, 2013---2019

 # Research

 ## Working papers

+Large langauge models as economic agents: What can we learn from Homo Silicus?

+* Working paper

-``The Death of a Technical Skill''
+The Death of a Technical Skill